dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/space/info.md

 The Space component provides `margins` within the [provided spacing patterns](/uilib/usage/layout/spacing#spacing-helpers).

-The reason why this exists is to make Your Syntax as clean as possible.
+The reason why this exists is to make your syntax as clean as possible.
-This way You see directly in words what the spacing is for every effected component
+This way You see directly in words what the spacing is for every affected component

 ### Spacing Table